nimisha-g007/My-projects-/README.md

 ### 🎓 Student Project – B.Tech (First Year)

 This is a **Python-based Grocery Billing System**, created as part of my **Mini Project** for coursework.
-A Grocery Billing System built using Python with MySQL database integration.
+A Grocery Billing System built using Python with SQLite  database integration.
 The project automates billing operations, manages product information, calculates bills, and securely stores transaction data in a structured database.

 ---